Ultraviolet Spectropolarimetry with Polstar: Massive Star Binary Colliding Winds: Polarisation modeling

 At optical and UV wavelengths it is often a good approximation to assume that electron scattering is coherent in the frame of the electron.
 However, since the electron is moving (due to both thermal and large scale motions) relative to both the source and observer there will be a wavelength shift in the observers frame \citep{Auer1972}.
 Thermal motions can lead to either a decrease or increase in the scattered photon's wavelength, while scattering by an expanding monotonic flow will always lead to a redshift.
 These velocity shifts are observed -- in P~Cygni for example, in which the thermal electron velocities are larger than the wind velocity, the Balmer series, for example, show nearly symmetric broad extended wings centered on the emission profile \citep{Bernat1978}.
 By contrast, in the spectra of many WR stars only a red electron scattering wing is seen, since in these stars the wind velocities are larger than the electron thermal velocities \citep{Hillier1984}.

 For continuum polarization the velocity shifts induced by electron scattering are generally unimportant.
 However, they are of crucial importance in understanding line polarization.
 In Fig.~\ref{Fig_SN_pol} we show an extreme example, taken from polarization studies of supernovae, where the line shift is crucial.
-In the Type II SN SN 2013ej the polarized spectrum is very similar to the observed spectrum \citep{Leonard2021}.
+In the Type II SN 2013ej the polarized spectrum is very similar to the observed spectrum \citep{Leonard2021}.
 However, it is different in two important ways: First, the spectrum is redshifted.
 Second, the agreement between the intrinsic and polarized spectrum depends on which spectral feature is being examined.
 Both effects are easily understood by assuming that the scattering source is offset from the SN emitting region, and by noting that line emission in a SN region is stratified (different lines originate in different regions of the SN ejecta). \cite{Dessart2021} argued that scattering region was due to a nickel bubble, with an enhanced electron density offset from the center of the ejecta.
-Due to it motion, relative to the source, the spectrum is shifted to the red.
-Further, the similarity between the intrinsic and scattered light will generally be highest for lines arising in the interior regions of the SN ejecta, since in that case the scattering angle is the same, unlike the case where the emission is formed over a much larger volume.
+Due to motion relative to the source, the spectrum is shifted to the red.
+Furthermore, the similarity between the intrinsic and scattered light will generally be highest for lines arising in the interior regions of the SN ejecta, since in that case the scattering angle is the same, unlike the case where the emission is formed over a much larger volume.

-When optically thin electron-scattering is assumed, and when other absorption processes are neglected (e.g., bound-bound transitions) models predict that for an oblate spheroid the polarization should be parallel to the major axis.
+When optically thin electron-scattering is assumed, and other absorption processes neglected (e.g., purely bound-bound transitions), models predict that for an oblate spheroid the polarization should be parallel to the major axis.
 The reason is simple -- more photons will be scattered from the equatorial regions (with their electron vector parallel to the major axis) than the polar regions.
-However, when optical depth effects are allowed for, the polarization can flip sign.
-Optical depth effects can only flip the polarization's sign -- the polarization must still be parallel or perpendicular to the rotation axis when the system is axially symmetric.
+However, when optical depth effects are allowed for, the polarization can flip sign, as scattered photons become more isotropic in the higher optical depth equatorial region.